hmedrano/erddap-python/README.md

     Units:         m/s
 ```

-You can query the dimensions information.
+Right after creating the griddap object you can explore the dimensions information.

 ```python
 >>> print(remote.dimensions)